-Ongol Ongol Hunkwe (Mung Bean Flour Cake with Grated Coconut) – This naturally gluten-free, vegan, and dairy-free cake is made with mung bean flour and coconut sugar and rolled in grated coconut.
+Ongol Ongol Hunkwe (Mung Bean Starch Cake with Grated Coconut) – This naturally gluten-free, vegan, and dairy-free cake is made with mung bean starch and coconut sugar and rolled in grated coconut.

 There are many Indonesian kue kue (cake) that are made not with wheat flour (all-purpose flour).
 So, they are naturally gluten-free.
 Not because gluten was a concern back in the old days but it was because wheat was more rare compared to other types of flours that are more commonly use in cooking and baking, just to name a few: rice flour, glutinous rice flour, tapioca flour, potato flour, corn flour/starch, and mung bean flour.

 WHAT IS HUNKWE?

-Hunkwe is basically a type of flour made of mung beans.
+Hunkwe is basically a type of starch extracted from mung beans.
 When cooked it will yield a soft and bouncy texture.
 It is one of the favorite type of flours used to make kue kue in Indonesia.
 Don’t be mistaken with mung bean flour, which is made by grinding the beans.
 Though I can tell you in Asia the term mung bean starch and mung bean flour are often used interchangeably, but they aren’t the same thing.

 This is the brand of hun kwe that my mom always bought.
-I couldn’t find any Indonesian-made hun kwe here, but there’s mung bean flour made in Korea, which is a perfect substitution too.
+I couldn’t find any Indonesian-made hun kwe here, but there’s mung bean starch made in Korea, which is a perfect substitution too.